crystal-net/inmoov_core_orig/src/docs/pages/lore.rst

       |-> Gaia.
 This will be a seperate network that is in control of the planet and things attached to it.
 Environmental control, network and energy.
 The matrix runs on top of it.
 It will have its own AI.
       |-> Olympus.
 This is where the Architect lives.
       |-> Angels.
 These are snippets of primative A.I. code.
 They manifest in the matrix as strange quirks or psuedo errors that take on a simple personality.
 They eventually merge into full AI's giving rise to randomness.
+      |-> Borg Unimatrix 0 is where the Borg Dream outside or rather in a virtual environment of the hive Unimatrix 1